#canyoubeatme: nieuwe trend op sociale media doet Instagrammers unieke challenges aangaan

 De ‘milkshake challenge’, de ‘cinnamon challenge’, de danschallenges op TikTok: het internet smult ervan.
 VTM springt mee op de kar met hun programma ‘Beat VTM’, waarin sterren als Guga Baúl, Julie Van den Steen en Freek Braeckman zich wagen aan uitdagingen als olijfolieworstelen, apneuduiken of dernyfietsen.

 Dat inspireert Belgische influencers nu tot het lanceren van hun eigen challenges onder de hashtag #canyoubeatme, waarbij ze met een unieke skill die ze hebben hun online volgers uitdagen.
 De boodschap?
 Verleg je grenzen eens en push jezelf om iets nieuws te leren.
 Hoe het allemaal begon?
-Met deze vijf influencers.
+Met deze zeven influencers.

 1. Margot Hallemans en de moeilijke yogapose